asisr38/Field-Track-LLC/README.md

 - `RECIPIENT_EMAIL`: Email address that receives contact form submissions
 - `CC_EMAIL`: Optional CC email address for contact form notifications
 - `BCC_EMAIL`: Optional BCC email address for contact form notifications
+- `NEXT_PUBLIC_APP_URL`: The URL of your deployed application (used for Open Graph images)

+## Open Graph Images

+The website includes dynamic Open Graph images that appear when links are shared on social media platforms, messaging apps, and other services.

+### How It Works

+- The Open Graph images are generated dynamically using the `/api/og` endpoint
+- The images include the Field Track logo, title, and description
+- The metadata is configured in `app/layout.tsx`

+### Customizing Open Graph Images

+To customize the Open Graph image:

+1. Edit the dynamic image generator in `app/api/og/route.tsx`
+2. For a static fallback, edit `app/api/og/static/route.tsx`
+3. Update the metadata in `app/layout.tsx` if needed

+When deploying, make sure to set the `NEXT_PUBLIC_APP_URL` environment variable to your actual domain.

+## Soil Sampling Map

+The website includes an interactive soil sampling map that displays soil nutrient data.
+This map uses GeoJSON data files to render field boundaries and sample points.

+### How It Works

+- The map data is stored in the `public/data` directory
+- The data is fetched dynamically when the map component loads
+- The map is rendered using Leaflet.js

+### Troubleshooting

+If the soil sampling map doesn't display data points in the deployed version:

+1. Make sure the data files exist in the `public/data` directory
+2. Check that `Boundary_Demo.json` and `Point_Demo.json` are properly formatted
+3. Verify that the data is being fetched correctly in the browser (check network requests)
+4. If needed, clear your browser cache or try a different browser

 ## License